 Two prizes of $1,000 each are given annually for books of poetry and fiction published during the previous year.
 The Milt Kessler Poetry Book Award is given for a poetry collection of at least 48 pages.
 The John Gardner Fiction Book Award is given for a novel or a short story collection.
 Publishers or authors may submit two copies of books published in 2017 by February 1.
 There is no entry fee.
 Visit the website for the required entry form and complete guidelines.

-A prize of $2,000, publication by Elixir Press, and 25 author copies is given annually for a short story collection or a novel.
+A prize of $1,000, publication by Black Lawrence Press, and 10 author copies is given annually for a novel.
 The editors will judge.
-Submit a manuscript of 120 to 500 pages with a $40 entry fee by May 31.
+Using the online submission system, submit a manuscript of 90 to 1,000 pages with a $25 entry fee by January 31.
+All entries are considered for publication.
 Visit the website for complete guidelines.